qijunbo/docker_mm_wiki/README.md

 # docker_mm_wiki

+Precondition
+--

+You have docker installed and you have docker-compose installed.

+install docker on CentoS, click [here](https://docs.docker.com/install/linux/docker-ce/centos/)

+if you have yet have docker-compose installed , find manual [here](https://docs.docker.com/compose/install/)

 Usage:
 --

 - Download the latest version of (MM_wiki)[mm-wiki-linux-amd64.tar.gz](https://github.com/phachon/mm-wiki/releases/download/v0.1.1/mm-wiki-linux-amd64.tar.gz) from [here](https://github.com/phachon/mm-wiki/releases) we will need this file when we make the docker image.